Rct567/FrequencyMan/README.md

 - More than 50 default word frequency lists.
 - Define multiple sorting targets for different decks or selection of cards.
 - Customize the ranking factors for each target.
-- Define a language for each field.
-- Use multiple fields (such as 'front' *and* 'back') to influence the ranking.
+- Use multiple fields and languages (such as 'front' *and* 'back') to influence the ranking of a card.
 - Multiple 'word frequency' lists can be used per language.

 ## Basic usage